luebbertevan/animal-shelter-management-platform/QUESTIONS_FOR_RESCUE.md

 Add staleTime to reduce unnecessary refetches
-Consider a separate cached query for groups that can be shared across pages Only fetch group names when needed (e.g., not in GroupDetail where we already know the group)
+Consider a separate cached query for groups that can be shared across pages Only fetch group names when needed (e.g., not in GroupDetail where we already know the group) pagination approach might be good to avoid mass loading. we should consider this for search/filter also we need to think about performance for animals list, and group list. and sublists. pagination. if there are a bunch of animals/groups we need to make sure that theperformance is not going to be substantially bad. this might also effect search/filter